firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 - Noname cataloged AliExpress telecom-derived bricks.
   - around US$340 for Huawei 60 A units or US$260 for touchscreen 50 A models
   - emphasizing they are rebadged rectifiers despite factory-style marketing.[^telecom-fast]
+- Race riders still hunt 40–50 A chargers; peers note that 20 A units refill large packs in roughly two hours but true quick-charge hardware remains scarce and typically costs more than €200 when you can find it.[^40a-chargers]

 ### Charging Etiquette & Best Practices